omonimus1/blog-jade-rubick/content/posts/2014-06-24--infobits-for-information-flow/index.md

 * Surprise #1: I started receiving thank you notes.
 Lots of little email responses like this: “I like these write-ups.
 This is a good model to use.
 I definitely appreciate these!”
 * Surprise #2: Suddenly everyone seemed to think I and my team were doing better work than we had been doing previously.
 * Surprise #3: Infobits also help build important business relationships.
 People really appreciate it when you are helping them to do their job better.

+Thanks to @Lariar on Twitter for archiving this content so I could repost it.
+This was originally hosted on [Kate Matsudaira's](https://www.linkedin.com/in/katemats/) popforms.
+Also thank you to [Bjorn Freeman-Benson](https://www.linkedin.com/in/bjornfreemanbenson/), who taught me many of the techniques in this blog post.